for Eighteenth-Century Studies

 Each year, CSECS hosts a conference in one of Canada's various regions and publishes an issue of the scholarly journal Lumen.
 It awards a prize to the best graduate paper read at the conference (the Mark Madoff Award) and offers an annual fellowship (the D.W.
 Smith Research Fellowship).

 CSECS fosters a particularly rich and invigorating scholarly sociability through its annual conference and its links with the international eighteenth-century studies community.
-It has, notably, delegates to the International Society for Eighteenth-Century Studies (Laurent Turcot) and the American Society for Eighteenth-Century Studies (Eugenia Zuroski).
+It has, notably, delegates to the International Society for Eighteenth-Century Studies and the American Society for Eighteenth-Century Studies.